gcme/website/services.md

 * in-depth one-time audit of all your telecom services, including invoices, inventory, contracts and service records

-* annual audits/service review, or more often, if you'd like
+* annual, semi-annual or monthly audits/service review

 * inventory updating and maintenance

 * contract and tariff verification

-* working with your staff to learn what to look for and perform in-house mini-audits
+* advising your staff to enhance their ability to perform in-house mini-audits

-* escalation assistance for those tough-to-solve issues.
-We will babysit the issue with the carriers so your staff can do what they do best - their own jobs
+* escalation assistance for those tough-to-solve invoicing, service or inventory issues

-* credit/refund assistance - if you have existing outstanding credits or refunds that you cannot seem to get back
+* credit/refund assistance - if you have existing outstanding credits or refunds that you just can't seem to get back

 * many more services!
 Contact us for a free, no-risk consultation!